codio-templates/hello-jeroo-in-codio/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 ---

-Instruction through Codio is built around the guides feature.
-This is a brief description on how the demo on the previous page was built.
+Instruction through Codio is built around the guide feature.
+This is a brief description of how the demo on the previous page was built.
 Please see the [**documentation**](https://docs.codio.com/authoring.html) for more information about content authoring with guides.

 ### Build on this Starter Pack
 ---